 Every day, thousands of miles of pipelines underground quietly and safely deliver energy to keep our homes comfortable and well-lit.
 Williams owns and operates the nation’s largest and most reliable interstate natural gas transmission pipeline, called Transco.

-Transco is not just one pipeline, but an artery of about 10,000 miles of pipelines connecting an energy corridor spanning from south Texas to New York City.
+Transco is not just one pipeline, but an artery of nearly 10,000 miles of pipelines connecting an energy corridor spanning from south Texas to New York City.
 This infrastructure network transports about 15 percent of the natural gas consumed in the U.S., making it the largest of four interstate pipelines operated by Williams.

 Past and Future

-Throughout its 70-year history, the pipeline has undergone multiple expansions to meet growing energy demand.
+Throughout its more than 70-year history, the pipeline has undergone multiple expansions to meet growing energy demand.
 As the importance of clean energy grows, Transco is positioned to play a critical role in the energy transition.

 Safety and Reliability